apache/horaedb-docs/docs/src/en/cluster_deployment/with_meta.md

   ceresdb/ceresmeta-server:latest
 ```

-And if the storage used by the CeresDB is remote and you want to enable the dynamic schedule features of the CeresDB cluster, the `-e ENABLE_SCHEDULE=true` can be added to the docker run command.
+And if the storage used by the CeresDB is remote and you want to enable the dynamic schedule features of the CeresDB cluster, the `-e TOPOLOGY_TYPE=dynamic` can be added to the docker run command.

 ## Deploy CeresDB